lmarecha-creator/mcafeecloudguru/content/190moreinformation/030_Intro_Kubernetes/080_scaling/_index.md

 ![MVISION Cloud for AWS Summary](/images/mfe/Azure-iam3.png?classes=border,shadow)

-#### Congratulations MVISION Cloud is now configured and ready for use with MS Azure!
+#### Congratulations MVISION Cloud is now configured and ready for use with MS Azure!!